Oil and Gas Data Methodology

 Baker Hughes tells you how many rigs are in the Permian.
 It doesn't tell you where.
 By combining public drilling permits with state-reported spud dates, EnergyNetWatch infers active rig locations at a fraction of the cost of $75,000/yr GPS telemetry feeds.

-Texas Oil and Gas Production Data: RRC Records and Public Samples (2026)
+Texas Oil and Gas Production Reporting: RRC Data and Public Samples (2026)

 How to Track Drilling Permits by Operator Before Production Shows Up (2026)